LekoArts/gatsby-themes/themes/gatsby-theme-specimens/README.md

     </a>
 </p>

-Show the live statuses of your Netlify and CircleCI builds on your website!
-Easily integrate the customizable components into your site and adapt them to your theme (utilizing Theme UI).
+Leverage the wide variety of powerful React components of '@lekoarts/gatsby-theme-specimens' to build your design system.
+Display your colors, typography or any other design tokens with ease and focus on the design system itself, not how to showcase it.
+Works seamlessly with MDX.

 [**Demo Website**](https://specimens.lekoarts.de) ([Source Code](https://github.com/LekoArts/gatsby-starter-specimens))